W.E.B. (William Edward Burghardt) Du Bois was an American sociologist, historian, civil rights activist, Pan-Africanist, author and editor.

 Category of Award

 Faculty ARE NOT eligible for this award.
-Nominee(s) for this award must be an African or African American staff member at Washington University in St. Louis who has demonstrated a commitment to Black student’s success by serving as a mentor, advisor, counselor, friend or parental figure.
+Nominee(s) for this award must have demonstrated a commitment to serve as a mentor, advisor, counselor, friend or parental figure.

 Only undergraduate and graduate students can submit nominations for the Staff Mentor Award.